rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-gcorp-stage-1-and-2.markdown

 After trying some POST requests, I had errors but nothing much to drive me on the correct path.
 As mentioned in the description, I decided to give a closer look at the first stage and the TCP stream.
 And yes, there was more information in it:

 ![random test]({{ "/assets/inshackRandomText.png" | absolute_url }})
-Some text, but I did try to find a 12142 port open on multiple URL (gcorp-stage-2.ctf.insecurity-insa.fr...) but nope, wasn't this.
+This text was inside the data, and I did try to find a port 12142 open on multiple URL (gcorp-stage-2.ctf.insecurity-insa.fr...) but nope, wasn't this.

 ![ELF start]({{ "/assets/inshackELFStart.png" | absolute_url }})
 Here we got the beginning of an ELF binary.
 This is more promising.
 The next step was to extract this binary from the pcap file.
 After saving the stream with Wireshark, I used the hexadecimal editor Bless to cut the uneeded part.
 As a result, we had a perfect binary: